-How do you make sure that a set of values or business principles are more than pretty words in a nice-looking pamphlet?
-In Novo Nordisk experienced employees called facilitators have been visiting Novo Nordisk units around the world since 1997, helping employees and managers translate our printed values into practical action.
+How do you make sure that a set of values or business principles are more than nice words on a slick poster?
+In Novo Nordisk experienced employees called facilitators have been visiting Novo Nordisk units around the world since 1997, helping employees and managers translate values into action.

 We have a long tradition of values-based business methods.
 Today, these values are expressed in the Novo Nordisk Essentials – ten statements that guide the way we work with customers, co-workers, patients and society in general.
 A facilitator’s job is to evaluate how well a given unit lives up to these statements – and to make sure that any problems in this area are solved.

 According to Corporate Vice President Mogens Thorsager Jensen, who heads up the company’s facilitator team, no other major corporation seems to have such a systematic way of ensuring that it practices what it preaches.

 “In that respect when it comes to concrete history and experience, we seem to be unique in the galaxy,” he says with a smile.
 “But other companies are getting interested – and are asking us to share the concept so they can follow our lead.”